Chikwenduagwu/Kaelis/README.md

 # Overview

-Traditional token distribution platforms expose every recipient's allocation publicly on-chain — employee salaries, investor vesting, community rewards, treasury distributions, and grant funding are all visible to anyone inspecting the chain.
+Traditional token distribution platforms expose every recipient's allocation publicly on-chain.
+Employee salaries, investor vesting schedules, community rewards, treasury distributions, and grant funding are all visible to anyone inspecting the blockchain.
+This lack of privacy can reveal sensitive financial information, discourage participation, and leave organisations without a practical way to distribute assets confidentially.

 Kaelis changes this.
 Using **iExec Nox Confidential Computing**, allocation amounts stay encrypted through funding, distribution, vesting, payroll, grants, and claims.
-Recipients decrypt only their own allocations, organizations can selectively grant auditors viewing rights, and everyone else sees only that a confidential transaction occurred — not the values behind it.
+Recipients decrypt only their own allocations, organizations can selectively grant auditors viewing rights, and everyone else sees only that a confidential transaction occurred not the values behind it.

 > [!NOTE]
 >